riscman/riscman/README.md

     to help RISC OS user navigate the pitfalls of using Python THis is neccessary as the Python RISC OS is raw and largely untested.
 A lot of things do not work as yet.
-- 📫 How to reach me
+- 📫 How to reach me - tba

 <!---
 riscman/riscman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.